Specification: Ballerina WebSocket Library

 }

 3.2.2.
-Dispatching to custom remote methods
+Dispatching custom remote methods

 The WebSocket service also supports dispatching messages to custom remote functions based on the message type(declared by a field in the received message) with the end goal of generating meaningful Async APIs.